 Every first-day coverage life insurance company application will ask about oxygen use.
 If you say yes to the oxygen use question, your application will be declined for first-day coverage.
 The only oxygen use approved for life insurance is if the oxygen is used for sleep apnea.

-If you have emphysema and you use supplemental oxygen to treat your condition, we would need to know if you are using oxygen for 24 a day.
+If you have emphysema and use supplemental oxygen to treat your condition, we need to know if you are using oxygen for 24 a day.
 If you are not using supplemental oxygen for 24 hours, you will still qualify for a plan with first-day benefits.

 However, if you are using supplemental oxygen for 24 hours, your best option to qualify for life insurance is a guaranteed issue life insurance policy.